2023

 - Dr. Claire Pettersen and Dr. Aronne Merrelli were selected as part of the new NASA Earth Venture Instrument satellite mission, PolSIR.
 The goal of PolSIR is to observe ice clouds in the tropics and determine how and why they change throughout the day:

-- Group member John Delpizzo received a Master of Engineering Degree in Applied Climate in May 2023.
+- Group member John Delpizzo received a Master of Engineering Degree in Meteorology in May 2023.
 Congrats John!

 - Researcher Marian Mateling has a new publication out in JGR: Atmospheres.
 This research used CloudSat observations to evaluate cloud and snowfall characteristics during Marine Cold-Air Outbreak conditions: